CSG55/hydrant-fe/README.md

 flaws:
 I use a @media query in App.css.
 I also used the user's viewport to determine heights of pages, along with font sizes.
 The external bootstrap stylesheet, which uses @media queries, is also used in this application.

+**Project Part 2 Notes:**

+- On the user registration page, data of different formats, at least numeric, alphabetic, email and date formats, is validated correctly using Javascript:
+Each  field in the User Registration Page is validated.
+I did not have a date/alphabetical/numeric field, but I validated the existing email/password/username fields. (see [common/validators.js](validators.js))

+- JavaScript in separate file:
+Since I used React, it is not bad practice to include JS within components.
+In fact, it is necessary to do so for any component.
+The same applies for the JSX code present within some components' render functions.
+It is not "messy" to do this, as it is one of React's core features.
+We can take advantage of this if we want to conditionally render different components.